Alaska Pacific University to receive millions from NASA to study microplastics

 “If we know where they’re going to be collected, so to speak, in the ecosystems, we might position something to help clear out the microplastics in those areas,” Barker said.

 APU officials expect the funding to start coming in October.
-The NASA funding is part of the Minority University Research and Education Project Institutional Research Opportunity, a national initiative that helps universities that cater specific services to non-white students like APU, which is designated as an “Alaska Native-serving” college.
+The NASA funding is part of the Minority University Research and Education Project Institutional Research Opportunity, a national initiative that helps universities that cater specific services to non-white students like APU, which is designated as an “Alaska Native-serving” university.

 a portrait of a man outside